 People always ask how travel has changed me.
 If I look back at who I was before I began traveling and compare that to who I am now, I would have to say that travel has made me a better and more well-rounded person.
-I’m way cooler now than I was at twenty five when I first left to explore the world.
+I’m way cooler now than I was at 25 when I first left to explore the world.

 Simply put, I’m a lot more awesome now than I used to be.

 In fact, I think travel makes everybody a more awesome person.
 We end our travels way better off than when we started.
-I’m not saying this to be conceited or egotistical; I’m saying it because I believe that travel is something that makes you not only a better human being, but a way cooler one too.
-The kind of person people gravitate towards and want to be around.
+I’m not saying this to be conceited or egotistical; I’m saying it because I believe that travel is something that makes you not only a better human being but a way cooler one too.
+The kind of person people gravitate toward and want to be around.

 You become like the Dos Equis guy.